 People with a variety of chronic illnesses struggle to maintain enough energy to make it through each day.
-In fact, twenty-five percent of people diagnosed with postural orthostatic tachycardia syndrome (POTS) are so highly symptomatic that they can’t work or go to school.
 Even short, local trips to the library, a restaurant, or the grocery store are taxing.
 Riding in the car can be exhausting.
 As a result, many people with chronic illness can become largely homebound and socially isolated.

 Here are some tricks to make your outing more tolerable.

 Stay hydrated.
 Carry a water bottle with you and continue drinking water, Gatorade, etc. to maintain your blood volume.
 Avoid drinking energy drinks and alcohol as these lead to dehydration and decreased blood volume.

 Consider wearing compression devices, like abdominal binders or compression stockings, if you will have to stand or sit upright for an extended period of time.
 If compression stockings won’t do, try wearing control top pantyhose that are a size too small to give some leg compression while looking a bit fancier.